Alkap: Etymology

 Kaap means 'kavya' (verse) and Aal means 'part of the verse'.
 Another meaning of the word Aal is 'sharp'.
 The word Kaap is also one of the many meanings of 'sam' (সং) - a distorted form of gesture in the arena, or an image of a humorous comedian or social ugly subject.

 Form

 Alkap is an amalgamation of music, dance and theatrical presentation.
 An alkap group of ten to twelve performers is led by a sarkar (master) or guru (leader) and includes two or three young men called chhokras, one or two gayens or singers, dohar, choristers, and musicians.
 Alkap is presented in five parts: Asar Vandana, Chhora, Kaap, Baithaki Gaan and Khemta Pala.
 The programme is a reflection of rural society and puts the focus on the prevailing socio-economic condition of the rural masses.

 In popular culture

 Syed Mustafa Siraj's novel Mayamrdanga is about an Alkap team.

+Narayan Gangopadhyay's novel Baitalik features Alkap too, as Siraj mentions in the introduction to his first edition of Mayamridanga.